devvrat29/melbourne-housing-analysis/README.md

 ## 🌟 Tech Stack

 - Power Query: Used for Data Cleaning, Processing, and Modeling.
-- Power Bi: Used for Data analysis and Dashboard Making.
+- Excel: Used for Data analysis and Dashboard Making.

  <br>